MICC and ACC collaborate on innovative contracting solutions

 |0

-This work, MICC and ACC collaborate on innovative contracting solutions [Image 2 of 2], by Jose Rodriguez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MICC and ACC collaborate on innovative contracting solutions, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.